datahubio/datarich-demo/tutorials/datarich-tutorial.md

-# Tutorial: Publishing DataRich Documents on DataHub (or Flowershow Cloud ❓❓❓)
+# Tutorial 1: Publishing DataRich Documents on DataHub (or Flowershow Cloud ❓❓❓)

 Hi, welcome to DataHub.
 In this tutorial, we are going to cover the basics of creating and publishing DataRich documents.